filecoin-project/lotus-docs/content/en/docs/storage-providers/lotus/miner-journal/index.md

 ---
-title: 'Journal'
+title: "Miner journal"
-description: 'Miners can use the journal to observe the workflow of the program in detail, and simplify troubleshooting.'
+description: "Miners can use the journal to observe the workflow of the program in detail, and simplify troubleshooting."
+lead: "Miners can use the journal to observe the workflow of the program in detail, and simplify troubleshooting."
+draft: false
+menu:
+    docs:
+        parent: "storage-providers"
+weight: 20
+toc: true
 ---

-# {{ $frontmatter.title }}

-{{ $frontmatter.description }}

 ## File location